ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```

-During the estimation, one needs to evaluate the objective function for each parameter guesses.
+During the estimation, one needs to evaluate the objective function for each parameter guess.
 Passing invariant parameters to the objective function is possible via defining an auxiliary structure which has to be a subtype of `AuxiliaryParameters`.
 One also needs to write a corresponding function to generate a default auxiliary structure as shown below.
 In this case, we pass the dimensions of the simulated sample.

 ```@example
 struct AR1AuxPar{T<:Integer} <: AuxiliaryParameters